-Long before we had the sit-down restaurant experience we know today, fine dining was a highly exclusive affair reserved for aristocrats who could afford to spend six hours of their day eating food, according to The Reluctant Gourmet.
-The idea that great cuisine could be prepared and served quickly and cost-effectively for large groups of customers didn’t exist in before the 1800s.
+Long before we had the sit-down restaurant experience we know today, fine dining was a highly exclusive affair reserved for aristocrats—who could afford to spend six hours of their day eating food.
+The idea that great cuisine could be served quickly and cost-effectively for large groups of customers didn’t become mainstream before the 1800s.

-Technically, there are more than 25 types of chefs who could work in a kitchen under the Brigade de Cuisine.
-However, every kitchen is a little different, which means so are the types of chef jobs available.
-Generally speaking, though, these are some of the most common positions in the kitchen:
+Technically, there are more than 25 types of chefs who could work in the kitchen under the brigade de cuisine.
+However, every kitchen is a little different, as are the types of chef jobs available.
+Generally speaking, these are some of the most common positions in the kitchen brigade system:

 The pastry chef is responsible for creating the dessert menu, helping to select ingredients and suppliers, overseeing pastry cooks and collaborating with the head chef on menu development.